How Much Does an Exterminator Cost? (Average Prices for 20+ Pests)

 Question 4: What pesticides do you use?

 This is a key question on multiple fronts.
-First of all, it will determine how safe the pesticides are.
+First of all, it will determine how safe their chemical treatments are.
 Second, it can tell you if the company offers eco-friendly options.

 Third, having a list of pesticides can allow you to research each product to get a better idea of the short-term and long-term effects of using said product.